splynx/docs/files/en/miscellaneous/console_commands/console_commands.md

 **Reset DB tools**

-Please not: all DB will be restored, and all data will be ereased.
+Please note: all DB's will be restored, and all data will be erased.

 Usage: